 A properly equipped potting station (also known as a potting bench or gardening table) is like command central for a gardener.
 It typically holds seeds, soil, fertilizer, pots, water cans, and gardening tools.
 When you don’t have a garden, a potting station can also double as a showcase for your plants.
-With a little ingenuity, you can create your own potting station as a weekend DIY project.
+With a little ingenuity, you can create these five easy DIY potting benches as your weekend project.

 - A dresser potting bench.
 Do you have an old dresser that you no longer need?
 With some woodworking skills and a little paint, you can repurpose that dresser into a potting bench.
 You can find in-depth instructions here.